 The masterminds behind Rock and Roll Mystery were the creative duo of Spike Brandt and Tony Cervone, who first gained attention for their work on Duck Dodgers for Warner Bros.
 Further success came with the Looney Tunes Show but it would be 2010’s Scooby-Doo!
 Abracadabra-Doo that would mark their first contribution to the franchise.
 Despite an average of two Scooby-Doo movies produced year, Brandt and Corvine would wait another five years to return to the series.
 ‘It’s a great job to have,’ admitted Brandt to the Pulse.
 ‘We get to work with characters that we’ve loved since we were children and now we get to work with one of our favourite bands.’Charged with the task of bringing both sets of characters together was writer Kevin Shinick, a veteran of both Marvel and DC and an Emmy Award winner through his work on the satirical show Robot Chicken.
 ‘I’ve been dreaming of this since I was ten,’ he told a journalist at 2015’s Comic-Con.
 ‘When they gave me the job I as like, ‘Well, yeah!’
 It was everything that I’ve been thinking about for decades.’
 Yet while the writers of Phantom of the Park only had their portrayal of KISS to focus on, Shinick’s primary concern was to make sure their appearance in the story did not conflict with the tone that fans had come to expect from Scooby-Doo.

 ‘The timber and tone had to be changed a little because, obviously, I’m not going onstage screaming,’ frontman Paul Stanley told Comic Vine on how the band had to adopt the atmosphere that the filmmakers were aiming for.
 ‘It was a lot of fun.
 We’ve done things like this before but this is such a more-complete work in that it’s a full-length motion picture, as opposed to an episodic TV show.
-So it was somewhat that was very rewarding to see finished.’
+So it was somewhat rewarding to see finished.’

 The story of Rock and Roll Mystery focuses on KISSWORLD, a recently-opened amusement park based on KISS that is haunted by a strange entity known as the Crimson Witch.
-Scooby-Coo and friends arrive at the parquet find patrons running in fear and its owner, Manny Goldman, struggling to avoid bankruptcy.
+Scooby-Doo and friends arrive at the park to find patrons running in fear and its owner, Manny Goldman, struggling to avoid bankruptcy.
 Whole the gang offer their services they are dismissed by the park’s head of security, arousing their curiosity even further.
 Soon KISS appear inside the park and, playing on their rock star images, Stanley’s Starchild is a ladies’ man while Simmons’ Demon is a growling beast with canine teeth.

 Much like Phantom of the Park, Rock and Roll Mystery features several musical interludes by KISS and with the exception of 2009’s Modern Day Delilah and new track Don’t Touch My Ascot, all of the songs featured were from the classic era, including fan favourites Rock and Roll All Nite and Shout It Out Loud.
 It would be during these segments that Brandt and Corvine were able to experiment the most with the visuals, abandoning a traditional narrative in favour of surreal montages that included Simmons’ infamous long tongue rolling out down a staircase like a red carpet.